The Ultimate Guide to Bringing Your Car Seat Abroad for Your Vacation or Holiday

 The rules in your destination country, the car seat you have, and the rental car you use all play major roles.

 ISOFIX and ISOFIT (also known as LATCH and UAS) have become the standard for installing child safety seats in modern automobiles.
-Not all ISOFIX car seats can be used with a typical three-point seat belt.
+There are ISOFIX models that can only be secured with the system, rather than the standard three-point seat belt.
 They are REQUIRED to be fastened only to the vehicle's designated ISOFIX/ISOFIT anchors.

 If you plan on bringing an ISOFIX car seat, you should double-check with your rental car company to make sure your vehicle is equipped with the necessary mounting points.